INRIA/scikit-learn-mooc/slides/ensemble.md

 ]

 ???
-We could continue to refining our ensemble model.
+We could continue to refine our ensemble model.
 At each step we focus on mistakes of the previous model.

 ---